Tropical Storm Bolaven (2018): Meteorological history

-Effects
+Preparations and impacts

 Bolaven, known in the Philippines as Tropical Depression Agaton, was the third system to impact the Visayas and Mindanao since December 2017, after tropical storms Kai-tak (Urduja) and Tembin (Vinta).
 The National Disaster Risk Reduction and Management Council (NDRRMC) began evacuations on December 30, 2017, with a total of 353 families evacuated from Zamboanga del Norte and Agusan del Sur.
 On January 1, 2018, Tropical Cyclone Warning Signal #1 was raised in 16 provinces of Mindanao, mostly in the Caraga and Davao Regions.
 Later that day, the warning area was expanded westwards to the Zamboanga Peninsula, six provinces in the Visayas, and Palawan.
 Three municipal government units in Bohol issued mandatory evacuation orders for their residents ahead of dangerous floods.
 The warning area shifted west away from Mindanao and towards Western Visayas on January 2, following the anticipated path of the storm.
 The Department of Social Welfare and Development (DSWD) readied ₱704 million (US$ million) worth of funds and relief items for use.
 Sea vessels were barred from leaving Cebu province, stranding nearly 1,200 passengers; in total, port closures across the Philippines affected over 3,600 passengers.
 Bus trips in Negros Oriental were cancelled.
 In Misamis Oriental, 132 individuals were forced to evacuate because of flooding.
 Later on January 2, all signals in the Visayas were cancelled, signifying diminishing winds.
 However, dangers posed by heavy rainfall and turbulent seas persisted.
 Schools Capiz and Palawan were closed on January 3.
 A total of 40 domestic flights were cancelled from January 1 to 3.
 Warnings in Palawan were lowered on January 3, as Agaton entered the South China Sea.